yhavinga/jupyter-tensorflow-pytorch-gpu/README.md

 * Nvidia-ubuntu -> Ubuntu image with Cuda device drivers
 * Docker-stacks -> Base, minimal and scipy notebooks
 * Pytorch -> pytorch package with GPU support

+# Additional addons built by Dockerfile.addons

 * Python PostgreSQL client
-* and some useful lab and nb extensions such as ExecuteTime
+* and some useful lab and nb extensions such as Python Markdown, Hide Code, ExecuteTime, Jupyterlab Drawio
 * NOTE: nbstripout is configured to prevent accidental publishing of notebook output to git repositories - if you wonder why output is not visible in committed notebooks, nbstripout is the cause.